dominikarycerz/google-homepage/README.md

 # Google homepage

 Website reflecting the design of Google homepage.

 ## Motivation

-This project was created in order to pracice  HTML, CSS and using developer console.
+This project was created in order to practice HTML, CSS and using developer console.

 - - -
 © Dominika Rycerz